How To Close an LLC in Florida: Everything You Need to Know

 Dissolving Your LLC

-Dissolution is the formal process of ending a Florida LLC and putting it out of reach of its creditors, if it has any.
+Dissolution is the formal process of ending a Florida LLC and putting it out of reach of its creditors if it has any.
 This may occur involuntarily, either by a court order or because of a failure to file the annual report or due to some other administrative action, or it may occur voluntarily.

-If you choose to dissolve your LLC, you should first look to your LLC’s operating agreement and articles of organization.
+If you choose to dissolve your LLC, you should first look at your LLC’s operating agreement and articles of organization.
 If they have been drawn up correctly, one of these documents should say how to properly dissolve your company.

 Typically, rules for dissolution will call for the LLC member to vote to dissolve, with a majority decision usually being required.
 When calling the vote, be sure to follow all specified procedures that have been set out, like providing advance notice of the vote and holding the vote at a specific, recognized time.

 Additionally, unless stated otherwise by your operating agreement or articles of organization, Florida’s LLC Act accepts written consent of every LLC member as an alternative manner of voluntary dissolution.